Zokrates/ZoKrates/zokrates_book/src/reference/index.md

 # ZoKrates Reference

-The reference covers the details of various areas of Cargo.
+The reference covers the details of various areas of ZoKrates.

 - [ZoKrates Reference](index.md)
     - [Grammar](grammar.md)